sabinico/among-us-bot/README.md

 Ignore any warnings about unmet peer dependencies, as they're all optional.

 Install dependencies: `yarn install` or `npm install`

+Copy contents of `settings.example.json` into new config file: `settings.json`

+Modify the config file adding the corresponding ID's specified on [Configuration file](#configuration-file) section.

+Copy contents of `memory.example.json` into new memory file: `memory.json`

 ### Usage